boris-fouomene/reskit/packages/resk-core/src/validator/FEATURE_REFERENCE.md

 @IsIP                   // Must be valid IP address
 @IsMACAddress           // Must be valid MAC address
 @ArrayUnique            // Array elements must be unique
-@FutureDate             // Date must be in future
+@IsFutureDate             // Date must be in future
-@PastDate               // Date must be in past
+@IsPastDate               // Date must be in past
 ```

 ### Rule Decorators (With Parameters)